 Charter school principals or designee are responsible for reviewing and approving all reimbursements pertaining to their schools, up to \$1,000.
-The CFO or Area Superintendent is responsible for approving all reimbursements for \$1,000 to \$10,000.
-The CEO or Superintendent of Schools is responsible for approving all reimbursements of more than \$10,000.
+The CFO or Area Superintendent is responsible for approving all reimbursements for \$1,000 to \$10,000 (exception: if the school has no area superintendent, the principal may approve).
+The CEO or Superintendent of Schools is responsible for approving all reimbursements of more than